 - The other type is a helical torsion spring.
 This spring is actually wound about its center, but still twists about its axis.

-Due to the high torsional movement, torsion springs are usually constructed out of titanium, carbon and stainless steel, and beryllium copper.
+Due to the high torsional movement, torsion springs are usually constructed made from titanium, carbon and stainless steel, and beryllium copper.
 The spring material is chosen based on the weight of the garage door.
 Depending on the material, a torsion spring will have a higher energy storage capacity if the manufacturing process includes a high density ratio.

 Torsion Spring Application – Garage Doors